SakshhamTheCoder/thapar_class_checker/README.md

 # Thapar Class Checker

-An app made in Flutter to easily check current and upcoming classes and also notify about it according to your subgroups, all without internet.
+An app made in Flutter to view your classes even when offline.

 ## Screenshots